rpatil524/Community-Notebooks/HTAN/R Notebooks/Explore_HTAN_Spatial_Cellular_Relationships.md

 OK, so now we see all the cell locations, but the overall appearance is not visibly consistent with manuscript images (Figure 1C, e.g).

-This can be improved with a simple horizontal flip:
+This can be improved with simply flipping the image top to bottom:

 ```r
 df <- df %>% mutate(Y_flipped=-Y+Y_total_pixels)